ROCm/rocm-install-on-linux/docs/install/3rd-party/previous-versions/llama-cpp-install-v25.9.rst

 To run unit tests manually and validate your installation fully, follow these steps:

-1. To verify that llama.cpp has been successfully installed, run the Docker container as described in :ref:`build-llama-cpp-docker-image`.
+1. To verify that llama.cpp has been successfully installed, run the Docker container as described in :ref:`build-llama-cpp-docker-image-v25-9`.

 2. Once inside the container, ensure you have access to the Bash shell.